UVicNotes/CSC-106/Notes/Lecture/8-Software-Dev-&-Software-Eng.md

 #### The high cost of software bugs

-* "The cost to fix an error found a#er product release was four to five Gmes as much as one uncovered during design, and up to 100 Gmes more than one idenGfied in the maintenance phase."
+* "The cost to fix an error found after product release was four to five times as much as one uncovered during design, and up to 100 times more than one identified in the maintenance phase."
     * If a bug is found in the requirements-gathering phase, the cost could be $100.
     * If the product owner doesn't